 Pretty much.
 Keyhole Mini-Comics was my first foray into writing comics, and making something up didn't come easy to me.
 It did seem natural, however, to combine my love of the Tintin adventures with my own real-life travel experiences, particularly the "adventures" I shared with my then girlfriend (now wife), during the year we spent backpacking around the world.
 I relate those tales in A Few Perfect Hours.

 My most recent full-length project is a collaboration with NPR's On The Media co-host Brooke Gladstone.
 Called The Influencing Machine, it has been described as "McLuhan meets Spiegelman."
 The book examines media's past and future, and its effects on society.
 The hardcover was published by W.W.
-Norton in May 2011 and became a New York Times bestsller, and has also been released in paperback format.
+Norton in May 2011, became a New York Times bestsller, and has also been released in paperback format.
 The Influencing Machine has been translated into four languages.

 Have you won any awards?

 In 2012 I was awarded a Knight-Wallace Fellowship in Journalism from the University of Michigan.
 I spent the 2012–2013 academic year at the University of Michigan honing my craft, learning from my fellow journalists, and rubbing elbows with top academics, political figures, and media professionals.
 As a group, we also visited Brazil, Argentina, Turkey, and northern Canada.

 I've also been an Atlantic Center for the Arts Master Artist, a Xeric Award recipient, an Eisner Award and Harvey Award nominee (for A.D.), and an Ignatz Award nominee (for Keyhole).